pagopa/pagopa-mock-ec/README.md

 #### Tribute 9

-The amount of the tribute is randomly generared and divided in 5 transfers:
+The amount of the tribute is is 120€ and divided in 5 transfers:

 - Transfer 1 : 70€ due to **EC_TE**
 - Transfer 2 : 30€ due to **Comune di Milano**